The Truth About Ruby on Rails in 2025: Dead, Dying, or Thriving?

 Rails is beginner-friendly, especially for those familiar with Ruby, thanks to its conventions, clear documentation, and supportive community.

-Ruby on Rails is mainly used for building web applications, particularly those that require strong database integration, such as content management systems, e-commerce platforms, and social networks.
+Ruby on Rails is primarily used for building web applications, especially those that require strong database integration, such as content management systems, e-commerce platforms, and social networking sites.